clux/kubecon2020/source/slides.md

 notes:
 - Core metadata everyone thinks about.
 Simplified view, hidden read-only properties, annotations, everything is optional.
 Every object MUST have it, and must look like this.
-- OwnerReferences, labels, annotations, finalizers, managed fields that all can go in there, and they're standardised.
+- OwnerReferences, labels, annotations, finalizers, all great, managed fields (shrug) all that can go in there, and they're standardised.

 ---
 #### types.go: List